Types

 Select

-kind of type describes a selector of options that are dynamically
+The select kind of type describes a selector of options that are dynamically

 generated using values from the configuration instance.
 The values of that